DennyHo2020/Tipper/README.md

 ## Notes

 Challenges:
-I decided to attempt to add more features to the app and make it look better, but while I was doing the app just stopped working and would not even run.
+I decided to attempt to add more features to the app and make it look better, but while I was adding things the app just stopped working and would not even run.
 I also noticed the colors on the workspace view did not match that of the xcode simulator which was really frustrating.
 I basically had to redo the app and I just kept it with its rudementary functions.

 ## License